huguesrichard/Allopipe/README.md

 <br/>
 <br/>

-**THE ALLOPIPE TOOL CAN BE RUN AS SIMPLE- AND MULTI-PROCESSING**
+**EACH MODULE CAN BE RUN AS SIMPLE- OR MULTI-PROCESSING**

 - **SIMPLE-PROCESSING**\
-To compute AMS et af-AMF just for one pair, mostly if you do at at small scale
+Run as simple-processing if you aim to compute AMS and/or af-AMF for one pair at a time. \
+You need to provide the variant annotated VCF file of the donor and the variant annotated VCF file of the recipient (one file per individual).

 - **MULTI-PROCESSING**
-It is possible to run both modules from one unique file containing information of more than one pair, i.e. from merged vcf containing information of a batch of samples that represent a cohort.
+Run as multi-processing if you aim to compute AMS and/or af-AMF for one pair at a time.\
+In that case, you need to provide one unique file containing information of the donor and the recipient of the pairs - i.e. a  variant annotated merged VCF - and a list of the pairs you want to compute from this VCF.

 Command lines are given for each processing mode.